Generalized Category Discovery: Experiments

 \subsection{Estimating the number of classes}

 We report results on estimating the number of classes in~\cref{tab:k_est}.
 We find that on the generic object recognition datasets, we can come very close to the ground truth number of categories in the unlabelled set, with a maximum error of 10\%.
-On the FGVC datasets, we report an average discrepancy of 18.9\%.
-We note the highly challenging nature of the FGVC datasets, with many constituent classes which are visually similar.
+On the fine-grained datasets, we report an average discrepancy of 18.9\%.
+We note the highly challenging nature of these datasets, with many constituent classes which are visually similar.